© Private Collection

 - Recreational fishing for capelin can be practiced at all times and there is no daily catch limit.

 - For capelin fishing, all fishing gear is authorized, except trap nets, seine lines and mobile gear.

 Mackerel : regulatory changes

 New rules for the recreational mackerel fishery came into effect on May 26, 2021.
 These changes to the Atlantic Fishery Regulations, 1985 are:

 - Closure of the recreational fishery each year between January 1 and March 31.

 - Daily limit of 20 Atlantic mackerel per person in the recreational fishery.

 - It is prohibited to fish for mackerel with more than five fishing lines or with a fishing line to which more than six hooks are attached.

-The Department of Forests, Wildlife and Parks Québec is responsible for the sport fishing of freshwater fish and anadromous and catadromous species in Quebec waters (with or without tides).
+The Government of Quebec is responsible for the sport fishing of freshwater fish and anadromous and catadromous species in Quebec waters (with or without tides).

 Areas for coastal shellfish harvesting are monitored by the Government of Canada to ensure the healthiness of the shellfishes and species conservation.